YellowLineParking/Appy.Configuration/README.md

 LIVE -> "Software\\YOUR_ORG\\LIVE_Settings\\Database:ConnectionString"
 ```

-Then we would only have to rename the registry environment folder key that we want to use to 'Settings',
+Then we would only have to rename the registry environment folder key that we want to 'Settings',
 every time we need it and return the previous one to its original name.

 ```